ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ## Elements

 The basic styling of all unclassed HTML-elements has to be placed in the Elements layer.
-It covers the commonalities among components and provides.
+It covers the commonalities among components and provides consistent baseline styling of typgraphy, forms, images, embeds and other HTML elements.

 ### Guidelines
 * This layer **MUST output CSS code for unclassed HTML elements only** and MUST NOT output css code for classes.
 * This layer SHOULD use variables from the Settings extensively.
-* Components SHOULD only add classes and specific styling on lower layers if strictly required.
+* Components SHOULD only add classes and specific styling to HTML elements on lower layers if a variation from the baseline look is required.
 * This layer SHOULD NOT define variables, mixins and fuctions to be used on lower layers.

 ### Examples